antvis/G6/packages/site/docs/api/Util.en.md

 [Demo](/en/examples/item/multiEdge#multiEdges)

-### traverseTree Depth-first Top to Bottom Tree Data Traversing
+### traverseTree: Depth-first Top to Bottom Tree Data Traversing

 Traverse the tree data depth-first from top (the root) to bottom (the leaves).